 Airolo's cafes were packed with hikers and cyclists, and we joined them for an espresso before setting out on the first leg of our journey.
 It was deceptively easy, that first 17 kilometres, most of it on small roads or trails, and like all Swiss trails, well marked and signposted.
 We passed through pretty villages and steep alpine meadows, stopping for iced tea at a friendly little osteria, filling our water bottles with icy mountain water from the ubiquitous and oh so welcome water troughs.
 Lunch was a Ticino platter, a feast of finely sliced local cured meats and cheeses, with delicious tomatoes and bread, washed down with a beer on the shady terrace of another hospitable osteria.

 This was much better, the friendly little Osteria Anzonico offering another huge Ticinese platter to hungry hikers, this time lubricated by a couple of flasks of merlot.
-Our room was large and comfortable, opening onto a terrace where we lounged with our books, tired legs at rest, until it was time to eat again.
-A peaceful night, only a distant echo of cowbells lulling us to sleep.
+Our room was large and comfortable, opening onto a terrace where we lounged with our b

 And on to Biasca, more raspberry-lined wooded trails taking us into the gorges of Vallone, a challenging section of wild river crossings and vertiginous cliff trails.
 As we began the steep descent into the valley we bought a jar of delicious honey, redolent with the alpine summer smells of fresh cut grass and alpine flowers, a tasty memento of our journey.